What people are saying

-- Introductory Video: Watch Say Hello To Asterisk for a 40 minute overview of Asterisk's capabilities, architecture and ecosystem.
+- Introductory Video: Watch Say Hello To Asterisk for an introductory overview of Asterisk's capabilities, architecture, and ecosystem.

 - Instructor Led Training: Digium offers live, instructor led training classes through a global network of training centers.
 Asterisk Fast Start covers the initial process of installing and configuring an Asterisk system.
 Asterisk Advanced goes into detail on advanced implementations and techniques.

 - Recommended Reading: Digium recommends Asterisk: The Definitive Guide published by O’Reilly.
 Written by leaders of the Asterisk project, the book covers every aspect of the application.
-Available in print from Amazon and other booksellers or as a free online book from the Asterisk Documentation Project.
+It is available in print from Amazon and other booksellers, or as a free online book from the Asterisk Documentation Project.

 2. Download And Install Asterisk

 To get started, you will need to install Asterisk on a Linux server.
-Asterisk 1.8 will receive full maintenance and support through Asterisk 10 is the latest release with the broadest feature set.
+Asterisk 1.8 will receive full maintenance and support through Asterisk 10, which is the latest release and contains the broadest feature set.
 A detailed description of Asterisk release timeline for support and maintenance is available on the wiki.